alaingoldman/Truffle/README.md

 If you want to read more about mist [you can do so here.](https://github.com/ethereum/mist "Ethereum's github") For now close both terminals.
 The one running meteor and the one running mist/electron.
 * make sure to close both terminals

-# truffle setup
+# Truffle setup

-Let install truffle and get testrpc
+Lets install truffle and get testrpc

 * `$ npm install -g truffle`
 * `$ npm install -g ethereumjs-testrpc`